arup-group/mc/README.md

 module {'name': 'global'}
     param {'name': 'coordinateSystem', 'value': 'EPSG:27700'}
 ```

-...providing that all keys and values are valid:
+providing that all keys and values are valid:

 ```
 empty_config = build.Config()